 - It’s ok to have lazy days.
-Not every day has to be filled with sensory play and mind-expanding activities.
+Because not every day has to be filled with sensory play and mind-expanding activities.
 ‘Down time’ and cuddles on the sofa are important too.
 A few at-home days will help everyone re-group and recover from busy days out.
-Why not have a movie day?
-Stay in your pyjamas, eat popcorn and enjoy the snuggles.
+So why not have a movie day and just stay in your pyjamas, eat popcorn and enjoy the snuggles?

 - Be kind to your bank balance.
 There are plenty of great free activities to be found.
-Check out our Pinterest page for ideas and inspiration.
-Or go to the woods.
+Go to the woods, for example.
 Have a picnic.
 Ride bikes.
 Bake.
 Make ice cream.
-Sign-up to the Summer Reading Challenge at your local library.
+Perhaps sign-up to the Summer Reading Challenge at your local library?
+Check out our Pinterest page for more ideas and inspiration.

 - Let them eat cake.
 Accept that some days they will live on cake and chips and that’s ok.
-Just mix it up with healthier days and choices over the week.
+But just mix it up with healthier days and choices over the week.

 - Tidying is for everyone, not just for mum and dad (or nannies.)
-You could easily spend the next 6 weeks picking-up after your children.
+You could spend the next 6 weeks picking-up after your children.
 But why not use it instead to teach them a little responsibility and independence?
 Make it fun.
-Let them do their messiest worst during the day and have ‘tidy-up time’ each day before bed with their favourite music.
+For example, let them do their worst during the day and have ‘tidy-up time’ before bed with their favourite music.
 Or have a competition with a sticker leaderboard.
-Or make it a rule that before a new toy or activity comes out, something else has to go away.
+Or even make a rule that before a new toy or activity comes out, something else has to go away.
 You’ll be teaching a valuable lesson and taking the pressure off you.
 Go you!

 - Not every day is an instagram story.
-Sure we all want to make some memories but let’s also be realistic.
-Even the best laid plans go wrong with children.
-Especially when they’re hot and tired.
-Don’t beat yourself up if your perfectly planned day ends in tears.
-There are plenty more where that came from!
+Sure we all want to make some memories, but let’s be realistic.
+Even the best laid plans go wrong with children, especially when they’re hot and tired.
+So don’t beat yourself up if your perfectly planned day ends in tears.
+Because there are plenty more where that came from!
 (Nearly 40 to be exact.)

-Whatever you get up to over the Summer holidays, we wish you all amazing adventures and wonderful memories.
+Whatever you get up to over the Summer holidays, above all we wish you all amazing adventures and wonderful memories.

-And if you are looking for activity ideas, there are a few interesting ones below.
-Why not also share your best summer holiday finds via our facebook and twitter pages to help parents looking for ideas.
+And if you are looking for activity ideas, we’ve shared a few interesting ones below.
+Likewise, why not also share your best summer holiday finds via our facebook and twitter pages to help parents looking for ideas.